-ISAF OFFSHORE SPECIAL REGULATIONS Category alarm including an emergency button immediately accessible to a helmsman which will sound an audible alarm in the accommodation and simultaneously send an appropriate signal to the ship's navigational software 4.28.2 A yacht is recommended to be equipped with an EPFS (e.g. GPS) capable of immediately recording a man overboard position from each helm station MoMu 1, 2 4.28.3 A yacht shall be equipped with an EPFS (e.g. GPS) capable of immediately recording a man overboard position from each helm station (From January 2012) MoMu 1, 2 4.29 Deck Bags Mo0 4.29.1 OSR 4.29 shall apply only when RRS 51 moveable ballast is changed in the Notice of Race, Sailing Instructions or Class Rules to permit deck bags Mo0 a) A deck bag or bags may be provided for the stowage of sails on deck Mo0 b) A deck bag shall be:- Mo0 i so constructed to ensure rapid draining of water Mo0 ii securely fastened in such a way that the integrity of deck fittings e.g. stanchions and lifelines, is not compromised Mo0
+Category 4.27 Drogue, Sea Anchor MoMu0,1 4.27.1 A drogue for deployment over the stern, or alternatively a sea anchor or parachute anchor for deployment over the bow, complete with all gear needed to rig and deploy the sea anchor or drogue, is strongly recommended to withstand long periods in rough conditions (see Appendix F).
+MoMu1 4.27.2 A drogue for deployment over the stern, or alternatively a sea anchor or parachute anchor for deployment at the bow, shall be provided complete with all gear needed to rig and deploy the sea anchor or drogue to withstand long periods in rough conditions (see OSR Appendix F) MoMu0 4.28 Man Overboard Alarm MoMu0 4.28.1 Each yacht shall be equipped with a man overboard alarm including an emergency button immediately accessible to a helmsman which will sound an audible alarm in the accommodation and simultaneously send an appropriate signal to the ship's navigational software MoMu0 4.28.2 A yacht shall be equipped with an EPFS (e.g. GPS) capable of recording a man overboard position within 10 seconds and monitoring that position.
+MoMu1,2 4.29 Deck Bags Mo0 4.29.1 OSR 4.29 shall apply only when RRS 51 moveable ballast is changed in the Notice of Race, Sailing Instructions or Class Rules to permit deck bags Mo0 a) A deck bag or bags may be provided for the stowage of sails on deck Mo0 b) A deck bag shall be:- i so constructed to ensure rapid draining of water Mo0 li securely fastened in such a way that the integrity of deck fittings e.g. stanchions and lifelines, is not compromised Mo0 Page - 52 -